react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/stack-navigator.md

 #### `headerBackImage`

-React Element or Component to display custom image in header's back button.
-When a component is used, it receives a number of props when rendered (`tintColor`, `title`).
-Defaults to Image component with `react-navigation/views/assets/back-icon.png` back image source, which is the default back icon image for the platform (a chevron on iOS and an arrow on Android).
+Function which returns a React Element to display custom image in header's back button.
+When a function is used, it receives the `tintColor` in it's argument object.
+Defaults to Image component with back image source, which is the default back icon image for the platform (a chevron on iOS and an arrow on Android).

 #### `headerBackTitle`